 As a school we like to provide opportunities for pupils to compete in as many competitions as possible.
 Keep up to date with up and coming sporting events on the schools website or in our ‘Fortnightly’ newsletter.

-At Morpeth All Saints we aim to ensure all children have a love of PE and physical activity and that they have the confidence and mindset to try new sports and skills.
+At Morpeth All Saints we aim to ensure all children have a love of PE and physical activity and that they have the confidence and mind set to try skills.
 Physical education is an integral part of our curriculum that is inclusive and engages all pupils.
 Children develop the skills, knowledge, and competence to excel in a broad range of sports and physically demanding activities.
 We aim to deliver high quality teaching and learning opportunities that enable all children to achieve their personal best and to feel proud of their achievements.

 Children participate in a range of competitive individual and team sports, which build character and help to embed values such as fairness, respect, teamwork and aspiration.
 We aim for all children to be physically active for sustained periods of time and to be able to make informed decisions to lead healthy and active lives.
 At Morpeth All Saints we believe all children can experience success both individually and as part of a team and through delivering a quality PE curriculum we seek to inspire children to become the best version of themselves as they develop the ability to adapt their skills in a range of sporting disciplines.
 Children develop the resilience needed to continually improve their performance as well as learning to find enjoyment in the process of physical activity as well as the outcome of sport participation.
 Our aim is that this will foster a love of physical activity that they will continue to pursue into their future lives outside of our school.

-Children participate in high-quality PE lessons twice a week, covering two different sports/skills per half term.
+Children participate in high-quality PE lessons twice a week.
 Participation in the Northumberland School Sports Partnership ensures up to date and high quality tuition for children and CPD for staff.
 Teachers teach, or team teach alongside coaches, planning, assessing, and monitoring children’s progress.
 A PE progression overview across school ensures that all children participate and experience a range of sports/skills and have the opportunity to build on and develop their skills progressively through their years at Morpeth All Saints.

 Before and after school and lunch sports clubs are offered to both KS1 and KS2.
-Children participate in extracurricular yoga sessions that are inclusive, where they learn to tell stories and express their emotions through yoga.
-This positively impacts both children’s physical and mental wellbeing.
-Children are given the opportunity to take part in additional sporting competitions and taster sessions for example, cricket all stars, skipping and hula challenge sessions, which provide further opportunities to develop a love of physical activity in its varied forms.
+Children are given the opportunity to take part in additional sporting competitions and taster sessions which provide further opportunities to develop a love of physical activity in its varied forms.

 In Year 4 the PE curriculum is supplemented by their annual trip to ‘Robinwood’ where children enjoy a range of team building and challenging outdoor adventurous challenges, such as climbing, canoeing, trapeze and raft building.
 Other year groups also have the opportunity to develop their teamwork and resilient approach to adventurous and outdoor based physical activity through Commando Joe’s sessions, where children combine and apply what they have learnt about controlled movement, safe equipment use and team work to achieve different team goals.